Madonna and contemporary arts: Background

-Early life: formative years
+Formative years

 Madonna's background with the arts, and how it influenced her future career, have been documented.
-In a conversation with curator Vince Aletti, the singer said that her interest in art started as a child because several members of her family could paint and draw, but she couldn't: "I was living vicariously through them", said.
+In a conversation with curator Vince Aletti in 1999, she said her interest in art started as a child.
 She visited the Detroit Institute of Arts, which is how she found out about Frida Kahlo and started reading about her.
 Madonna also mentioned her Catholic education, saying "there's art everywhere" in the churches, "so you get introduced to it that way".

 From early on, Madonna's father encouraged his children to take classes related to art disciplines.
 He wanted her to take piano lessons, which she tried.
-While music was on her agenda, the piano wasn't.
-Madonna had a friend who was taking ballet lessons, and she talked her father into letting her take ballet instead of piano.
-For Madonna, dance was a gateway for discovery in other arts in which she has maintained a lifelong interest.
+While music was on her motivations and goals, the piano wasn't.
+She had a friend who was taking ballet lessons, and she talked her father into letting her take ballet instead of piano.
+For Madonna, dance was a gateway for discovery in other arts in which she has maintained a lifelong interest, wrote biographer Carol Gnojewski.
 She studied in the performing arts school dance, music theory and art history.
 She also took a Shakespearean course.

 In Rochester School of Ballet, she met its instructor Christopher Flynn, who took a special interest in helping her succeed.
 Flynn took it upon himself to become her mentor, impressed by her talent and ambition, exposing her to Detroit's museums, operas, concerts, art galleries, and fashion shows.
 Her tastes broadened to include classical music, Pre-Raphaelite painters, and poets.